The role of Policy & Legal Division in developing proposals for the future

 - SEPA – Division staff continue to be part of the Council of Ministers’ working group on SEPA – the Single European Payments Area.

 - Alternative Investment Fund Managers Directive ("AIFMD"), which relates to regulation of alternative investment fund managers and the marketing of funds into Europe.
-This involves the Division working with ESMA (the Europeans Securities and Markets Authority) with regards to signing necessary co-operation agreements with EU Member States in order to be ready for the implementation of the AIFMD from 2013 onwards.
+This involves the Division working with ESMA (the Europeans Securities and Markets Authority) and has resulted in the signing of a number of co-operation agreements with EU Member States ready for implementation of the AIFMD from July 2013. .

 - MIFID/MIFIR2, proposals from the EU for a new Directive and Regulation are under review, especially with regard to the potential changes for third country access to EU business.